Position Description: Peer Support Specialist, Community Health Worker

 · Community Health Worker Certification (or ability to complete certification process), Required.

-· Must be a current or past participant of mental health or co-occurring behavioral health services.
-Applicant must identify on the cover letter how they have “lived” personal experience leading to an understanding of the needs of African Americans with mental health & substance abuse disorders.
+· Must have personal experience leading to an understanding of the needs of African Americans with chronic health conditions.

-· Strong knowledge of local community behavioral health services.
+· Strong knowledge of local community health services.

 · Must possess and maintain a valid driver’s license and own mode of transportation at the time of hire and throughout the course of employment.